 Patrick Doyle, Alternate Lawyer Member

-Patrick Doyle has many years’ experience practicing as a lawyer in the fields of planning, environment and heritage, and currently works with a small firm, TP Legal.
-Since 2013 he has also been the Chair of the Law Institute of Victoria Planning and Local Government Committee.
-Patrick holds of Master of Public and International Law, and has completed an internship with UNESCO.
+Patrick Doyle is a lawyer practicing in the fields of planning, environment and heritage.
+Patrick works with boutique firm TP Legal.
+Between 2013 and 2016 he also served as Chair of the Law Institute of Victoria’s Planning and Local Government Committee.
+Patrick holds a Master of Public and International Law, with a focus on environment and heritage.
+In 2012-2013 Patrick completed an internship with UNESCO in Havana, Cuba.

 Natica Schmeder, Alternate National Trust Member